 Green cards should be given to drivers crossing border in case of no-deal Brexit - MIBI

-The Motor Insurers Bureau of Ireland said the potential rule should be implemented in direct response to growing fears a hard border could return between the Republic and Northern Ireland.
+The Motor Insurers Bureau of Ireland said the industry was prepared to issue cards should a hard border return between the Republic and Northern Ireland.

-At a detailed Government briefing on Tuesday evening, Transport Minister Shane Ross was unable to tell reporters if existing motor rules would continue to exist in a no deal Brexit.
+This week Transport Minister Shane Ross could not say if Brexit will affect existing motor rules.

-However, in a bid to address the confusion, the MIBI's chief executive David Fitzgerald said on Wednesday that previously ignored options - including potential "green cards" for drivers - need to be considered to resolve the crisis.
+However, the MIBI's chief executive David Fitzgerald said yesterday options - including potential "green cards" for drivers - need to be considered to resolve the crisis.

 “If there are no further developments and a hard Brexit is still a possibility, then insurance companies and insurance brokers will begin issuing green cards to affected policyholders in March.